Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 One more important thing to do before preparing the financial model is to outline marketing activities.
 In our time marketing takes half of the development budget, if not more.

-I'll skip general thoughts on building a community, finding players, and similar things.
+I'll skip the part with general ideas on building a community, finding players, and similar things.
 Firstly, there are a couple of related slides in the presentation.
 Secondly, it is a well-known and popular topic, there are plenty of materials on the internet.
-I even have a [small essay]{post:@choose-nearest-language:the-game-community-from-the-point-of-view-of-an-independent-game-developer} about my experience.
-Plus, in my opinion, all these considerations are more about marketing philosophy (who and where to look for) than about real expenses (how many players to look for and how much to pay for them).
+I even wrote a [small essay]{post:@choose-nearest-language:the-game-community-from-the-point-of-view-of-an-independent-game-developer} about my experience.
+Plus, in my opinion, all these considerations are more about marketing philosophy (who and where to look for) than about actual expenses (how many players to look for and how much to pay for them).
 Here we are interested in how much to pay.

 In the context of marketing, two things are important to us.